Complete Guide to ML System Design Interviews

 • How would you adjust the model and/or data processing in the future to handle distribution shifts?

-Ending with a high-level overview and additional considerations shows the interviewer you have a comprehensive understanding of the system.
+Ending with a high-level overview and additional considerations shows the interviewer you have a comprehensive understanding of the system and how to move your ML model into a production environment.

 Once you’ve wrapped up, check in with your interviewer to see if they have follow-up questions.